andiblenk/andiblenk.github.io/_pages/projects.md

 ---

 ## Design and Evaluation of Flexible Programmable Hybrid Real-time Networks with Hard and Soft Real-time Guarantees (SDN-APP Phase2)
-I am the Full PI of this DFG-funded project.
+I was the Full PI of this DFG-funded project.
 I was fully responsible for writing and requesting funding for this project.
 I finally received funding for a 50% PhD position for 3 years.

 ### Summary
 Software Defined Networking (SDN) marks a fundamental paradigm shift that allows integrating new concepts such as application-aware resource management in todays communication networks.
 Such concepts, in particular, improve the Quality-of-Experience (QoE) of user-oriented multimedia applications.
 The feasibility of such concept was demonstrated in Phase 1 of DFG SDN-App.
 The Phase 1 architecture investigated the realization of application-aware management and control on two fronts: taking network information on the application control plane into account improves the use of network resources; considering application demands on the network control plane rigorously improves application performance and QoE.